lcurry/webdemo/README.md

 To create the new build config.
 Note this buildConfig is created in the namespace/project of the DEV environment for deployment of the built artifact to DEV.
 ```
-oc new-build --strategy=docker --binary=true --docker-image centos:centos7 --name servlettemplate-runtime -n basic-spring-boot-dev
+oc new-build --strategy=docker --binary=true  --image-stream=openshift/jboss-webserver31-tomcat8-openshift:1.2 --name servlettemplate-runtime -n basic-spring-boot-dev
 ```
-The above command will create a new buildConfig in the basic-spring-boot-dev project namespace that will be used to create the runtime image (from existing Dockerfile) for the application via a builder based on centos.
+The above command will create a new buildConfig in the basic-spring-boot-dev project namespace that will be used to create the runtime image (from existing Dockerfile) for the application.
+Note: the '--image-stream' param is required for Openshift to pull in the proper image stream that is used as the base image inside the Dockerfile.

 ### 5) Set up additional application objects in Openshift.
 This preperation will create placeholders for the objects in Openshift needed for rollout of the application to openshift.